cchhaarroonn/Owersite/README.md

 ## Note

 Script is made only for fun and I (author of project AKA charon) am not responsible for any possible harming changes that people might add by forking project.
 Run other forks on your own risk!

+## Author's message

+This script is made to be fun just like the person which responds to the pseudonym owersite.
+Be funny like owersite!